 Enjoy the Scenic Upper Dells Tour with Dells Boat Tours®

-A two-hour tour on the Wisconsin River is a great way to introduce you to the amazing rock formations and cliffs in The Dells.
+A two-hour tour of the Wisconsin River is a great way to introduce you to the amazing rock formations and cliffs in The Dells.

-I loved that this tour also gave us two different opportunities to get off of the boat to briefly explore and grab a snack at the concession stand.
+I loved that the Upper Dells tour also gave us two different opportunities to get off the boat to briefly explore and grab a snack at the concession stand.

 The trail path ends at a concession stand and bathhouse if you need to take a break.
 We had about 20-25 minutes during that stop.

 Bring a sweatshirt or jacket because it can get cooler out on the water.
-When we started our tour, it was really hot and sunny, but it became windier later into our tour.
+When we started our tour, it was really hot and sunny, but it became windier later on our tour.

 You’ll have the opportunity to purchase a souvenir book during your tour that highlights the areas from the tour, along with vintage photos, so you will want to make sure that you have cash on hand.

 Take a Land and Water Tour With the Original Wisconsin Ducks®